yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 ## Terminology

+In addition to the terms defined in referenced specifications, this document uses the following terms:

+"OAuth":
+: In this document, "OAuth" refers to OAuth 2.0, {{RFC6749}} and {{RFC6750}}.

 This document is relevant for both {{RFC6749}} and {{OpenID}} as the protocols used, referring to both's **authorization code flow**.

 For consistency and readability, it shall use OAuth 2.0 terminology - **Client** and **Authorization Server**, equally interchangeable with OpenID Connect **Relying Party** and **OpenID Provider** when OpenID Connect is used.

+"PKCE":
+: Proof Key for Code Exchange (PKCE) {{RFC7636}}, a mechanism to prevent various attacks on OAuth authorization codes.

 # Conventions and Definitions